Board of Directors

 Lisa holds several board positions including, Director on the Canadian Nuclear Association Board, the Organization of Canadian Nuclear Industries, the WiN Global Executive Board and is a Governor at the Ontario Tech University Board of Governors.

 After graduating from law school, Liam articled at Saskatchewan’s Court of Appeal before practicing at two national firms in Calgary.
 In 2005, Liam joined the legal department of Cameco Corporation located in Saskatoon, Saskatchewan.
-Since that time, he has been focused on safety, health and environmental issues related to Cameco’s production facilities in northern Saskatchewan (mines and mills) and Ontario (refining, conversion and fuel manufacturing).
-Liam’s focus has been on regulatory matters involving provincial authorities as well as Cameco’s primary federal regulator in Canada, the Canadian Nuclear Safety Commission.
-In addition to these issues, Liam has been involved with matters relating to First Nations and Métis relations.
-In 2011, Liam was appointed to his current position of Vice-President, Safety, Health, Environment & Quality and Regulatory Relations at Cameco.
+His primary focus has been on safety, health, and environmental issues related to Cameco’s production facilities in northern Saskatchewan (mines and mills) and Ontario (refining, conversion, and fuel manufacturing), as well as regulatory matters involving provincial authorities and Cameco’s primary federal regulator in Canada, the Canadian Nuclear Safety Commission.
+From 2011 to 2025, Liam served as Vice-President, Safety, Health, Environment and Regulatory Relations at Cameco, and on September 1, 2025, Liam was appointed as Senior Vice-President and Chief Legal Officer.

-In addition to being involved with several volunteer boards over the years while coaching numerous youth sports, Liam is a member of the Canadian Nuclear Association’s Regulatory Affairs Committee and on the boards of the Saskatchewan Mining Association (where he chairs the Uranium Subsection of the SMA) and the Canadian Nuclear Lawyers’ Organization.
-Finally, Liam has been a voting member on the Canadian Standard Association’s Nuclear Standards Steering Committee since 2011.
+In addition to being involved with several volunteer boards over the years while coaching numerous youth sports, Liam was on the board of the Canadian Nuclear Lawyers’ Organization and is currently on the boards of the Saskatchewan Mining Association and the Mining Association of Canada.

 Jason Nouwens is the Director of Regulatory and External Affairs with New Brunswick Power’s Point Lepreau Nuclear Generating Station.
-He is a graduate of the University of New Brunswick (Bachelor of Science in Mechanical Engineering) and brings nearly 27 years of varied nuclear industry experience to the role.
-He first joined the Point Lepreau Nuclear Generating Station as a member of the Systems Engineering team, where he spent over a decade in various leadership roles leading into the full station refurbishment.
+He is a graduate of the University of New Brunswick (Bachelor of Science in Mechanical Engineering) and brings over 28 years of varied nuclear industry experience to the role.
+He first joined the Point Lepreau Nuclear Generating Station as a member of the Systems Engineering team, where he spent over a decade in various leadership roles, leading into the full station refurbishment.
 Following various positions through the Station Refurbishment Project and several years in Capital Design and Projects, he joined the Regulatory Affairs team in 2014.
 In 2016, he was appointed Director of Regulatory Affairs, Community Affairs and Performance Improvement.
-He also currently serves on the NWMO and COG Boards.
+He also currently serves on the NWMO and Conexus Boards.